joint-kg-labs/iWarded/doc/iWarded_manual.md

 	a set of linear and join rules, each introducing a recursion and thus a cycle in the predicate graph.

-* *Program completion sequence*: a set of extra rules needed to globally satisfy the parameters, e.g., the number of selection conditions, in the form of expressions, in our example.
+* *Program completion sequence*: a set of extra rules needed to globally satisfy the parameters, e.g., the number of selection conditions.

 * *Output completion sequence*: a set of linear rules, one for each input-output sequence; the rule head is the output atom and the body atom is connected to the head of the rule closing the sequence.